-Sarah Drew Asked ‘Grey’s Anatomy’ Directed To Show Working Mother Truths
+Sarah Drew Asked ‘Grey’s Anatomy’ Director To Show Working Mother Truths

 — Steph (@sunshine_711) March 23, 2017

 Grey’s Anatomy is one of those shows that has tried to show the truths of being a working mother.
-This was more in the earlier days rather than in the more recent seasons.
-Miranda Bailey had an incident of leaking breast milk after getting emotional after giving birth to Little Tuck and Meredith Grey was seen in the attending’s lounge pumping under a blanket while reading up on research for a surgery later that day.
+This was more in the earlier days, rather than in the more recent seasons.
+Miranda Bailey had an incident of leaking breast milk after getting emotional after giving birth to Little Tuck, and Meredith Grey was seen in the attending’s lounge pumping under a blanket while reading up on research for a surgery later that day.

 While Season 12 was focused on a custody battle, fans have noticed that the children have been seen and mentioned less and less in recent years.
 Sarah Drew wanted to bring in the realities of being a working mother back into the show.